Sonnet 198

 There casting moving shadows on blank walls,

-A show of angst or yet of pure delight;
+A show of angst or scenes of pure delight;

 Broad voice grown richer with the passing years,

-To uplift hearts with joy, or drown in tears.
+To lift up hearts with joy, or drown in tears.

 © Loubert S Suddaby.
 All Rights Reserved.